 School type: Each school was coded according to its type: multicultural, Hebrew mixed, Arab segregated, or Hebrew segregated, with a dummy variable representing each.

-Nationality (Arab): Apart from the closed identification questions, respondents not asked to classify themselves as either Jewish or Arab.
-I avoided asking this categorical question because I wanted to keep the identification questions in the questionnaire as free from contamination as possible.
-However, participants were identified by different means according to their school type.
+Nationality (Arab): Apart from the closed identification questions, respondents were not asked to classify themselves as either Jewish or Arab.
+This categorical question was avoided in order to keep the identification questions as free from contamination as possible.
+Instead, participants were identified by different means depending on their school type.
 In segregated schools, participants were identified with the type of school, either Arab or Jewish.
-In mixed schools, participants were assessed according to the language they spoke at home: if they marked Arabic as one of the answers, they were coded as Arabs, if Hebrew, Russian, or English were given, the participants were coded as Jews.
+In mixed schools, participants were assessed according to the language they spoke at home: if they marked Arabic as one of the answers, they were coded as Arabs; if Hebrew, Russian, or English were given, the participants were coded as Jews.

 4.4.2 Descriptive Statistics

-The descriptive statistics for the data used in the analysis of the entire study sample and by school type, are presented in Table 4.1 and Table 4.2.
+The descriptive statistics for the data used in the analysis of the entire study sample, categorized by school type, are presented in Table 4.1 and Table 4.2.
 Obviously, segregated schools are completely homogenous in this sample.
 The proportion of Arabs in each school type varies greatly, with multicultural schools that aspire to parity exhibiting a mean of 63.9% Arabs, and Hebrew schools having an average of 30.1% Arab students.
 The low number of Jews in multicultural schools reflects specific characteristics of some of the schools and cohorts.
 In the multicultural high school sampled (tenth graders), only 11.45% of the students were Jews, and in one of the multicultural schools located in an Arab town, only 38.3% of the students sampled were Jews.
-Class sizes ranged between 19-24, with about 22 students on average.
-Tenth graders were oversampled in Arab segregated schools, which affected gender proportions, as the proportion of Arab girls are higher with age.
-In some of the Hebrew schools the proportions of girls were higher due to lack of gender balance in some particular cohorts and the in some schools.
+Class sizes ranged from 19 to 24, with about 22 students on average.
+Tenth graders were oversampled in Arab-segregated schools, which affected gender proportions, as the proportion of Arab girls in school increases with age.
+In some of the Hebrew schools, the proportions of girls were higher due to lack of gender balance in some particular cohorts and in some schools.

-Academic education among parents differed extensively between school type, as multicultural schools are leading with 58.1% of students having educated parents, compare to 23.5% in Arab segregated schools and 26.7% in Hebrew mixed schools.
-When students in mixed schools are divided by nationality (Table 2), we can see that the percentages of Arabs and Jewish students with academically educated parents are quite similar (60.38% of the Jews, 58.4% of the Arabs), while the academically educated parents in Hebrew mixed schools are much lower, and different among Jews and Arabs.
+Academic education levels among parents differed extensively between school type, with 58.1% of students at multicultural schools having educated parents, compared to 23.5% in Arab segregated schools and 26.7% in Hebrew mixed schools.
+When students in mixed schools are divided by nationality (Table 2), we can see that the percentages of Arabs and Jewish students with academically educated parents are quite similar (60.38% of the Jews, 58.4% of the Arabs), while the proportion of students with academically educated parents in Hebrew mixed schools is much lower, and different among Jews and Arabs.

-Religiosity level is the highest in Arab who study in segregated schools (3.41) and the lowest among Jews studying in segregated schools (1.70).
-Level of religiosity among Hebrew Mixed schools’ students is low as well (1.91), while religiosity level among multicultural schools students is higher (2.47).
-The division of religiosity level by nationality in mixed-schools shows a large gap within multicultural schools, as Arab students are much more religious than Jewish students (3.08, 1.43 respectively).
-The difference in Hebrew mixed schools are lower, as Arabs are a bit more religious than their Jewish peers (2.15, 1.81 respectively).
-In fact, Arab students attending these schools are the lees religious than all Arabs students in this research.
-Since we do not know the religion of Arab students in the reserch (whether Muslims or Christians) we cannot associate it to it.
+Religiosity level is highest among Arabs who study in segregated schools (3.41) and lowest among Jews studying in segregated schools (1.70).
+The level of religiosity for students in Hebrew mixed schools is low as well (1.91), while the religiosity level among multicultural school students is higher (2.47).
+The results for religiosity level by nationality in mixed schools shows a large gap within multicultural schools, as Arab students are much more religious than Jewish students (3.08, 1.43 respectively).
+The difference in Hebrew mixed schools is less marked, as Arabs are only a bit more religious than their Jewish peers (2.15, 1.81 respectively).
+In fact, Arab students attending these schools are the least religious Arab students, according to these results.
+However, since we do not know the religion of the Arab students included in the study (whether Muslims or Christians), we cannot associate it to it.

-Table 4.1 - Descriptive statistics of the sample of students
+Table 4.1 - Descriptive statistics of the student sample by school type